Carmen Best confirmed as Seattle police chief

 She began serving as interim chief on Jan.
 1, after Police Chief Kathleen O’Toole departed at the end of last year, and she served as deputy chief under O’Toole.

-The council vote comes after the council heard from Best at committee meetings and at a public hearing.
-She enjoyed robust support from both community activists and the Seattle Police Officers’ Guild (SPOG).
+The council vote — 8-0, with Councilmember Rob Johnson absent — came after the council heard from Best at committee meetings and at a public hearing.

+She enjoyed unusually robust support from both community activists and the Seattle Police Officers’ Guild (SPOG).
+Several council members praised Best’s willingness to connect with members of the public and rank-and-file officers alike.

+“You’ve managed to pull in a wide range of folks,” Councilmember Mike O’Brien said.
+“You’ll need that going forward.”

-Her smooth path to council approval contrasted starkly with the bumpy road that led to her nomination by the mayor.
-Best was initially excluded from a group of three finalists announced in May, with a co-chair of Durkan’s search committee suggesting an outside candidate would be better equipped to push ahead with police reforms.
+Best’s smooth path to council approval contrasted starkly with the bumpy road that led to her nomination by the mayor.
+She was initially excluded from a group of three finalists announced in May, with a co-chair of Durkan’s search committee suggesting an outside candidate would be better equipped to push ahead with police reforms.

 The snub of an African-American woman with strong ties to Seattle’s communities drew outrage from activists and from SPOG, and the Seattle Community Police Commission launched an inquiry into the chief-selection process.

-But the mayor added Best in July to the group of finalists when another candidate withdrew his name from consideration, allowing her to compete with Austin, Texas, Assistant Chief Ely Reyes and Minneapolis precinct Inspector Eddie Frizell.
-Following that remarkable turn of events, Durkan interviewed all three candidates and chose Best.
+But the mayor added Best in July to the group of finalists when another candidate withdrew his name from consideration, allowing her to compete with Austin, Texas Assistant Chief Ely Reyes and Minneapolis precinct Inspector Eddie Frizell.
+After that remarkable turn of events, Durkan interviewed all three candidates and chose Best.

 The new permanent chief will oversee a force of more than 1,400 officers and will lead a department trying to cement six years of court-ordered reforms.